forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

 ## Configure Forseti
 There are a few required settings that you will need to update in the Forseti Terraform configuration <walkthrough-editor-open-file filePath="terraform-google-forseti/examples/install_simple/terraform.tfvars">terraform.tfvars</walkthrough-editor-open-file> file.

-__Note:__ Clicking the links below will open the Terraform configuration files and select the text that needs to be updated.

 ### Set project
 On line 1, update the <walkthrough-editor-select-regex filePath="terraform-google-forseti/examples/install_simple/terraform.tfvars"